 In my neck of the woods to most people "Maintenance" equals cursing at and/or kicking something when it breaks down.

-If you are the type where the painting is more important than the frame, join me in listening to the widescreen.org podcast.
+If you are the type where the painting is more important than the frame, or you just like movies, join me in listening to the widescreen.org podcast.

 I've got a GE refrigerator that was old when I got it 40+ years ago.